tunasdelsur/website/content/authors/admin/_index.md

   - Plant Diversification
   - Economic Botany
   - People and Plants
-  - As you can see, it’s all about plants 😁
+  - As you see, it’s all about plants 😁

 education:
   - area: PhD in Botany